Erayushsingh/ARYA/README.md

-# 🤖 ARYA - Advanced AI-Powered File Processing Platform
+# 🤖 ARYA - Advanced AI-Powered Platform

-**ARYA** is a cutting-edge FastAPI application that combines the power of AI with intuitive file processing capabilities.
+**ARYA** is a cutting-edge FastAPI application that combines the power of AI with intuitive file processing capabilities and in various tasks.
 Using natural language prompts, users can describe what they want to do with their files, and the AI automatically determines and executes the appropriate function.

 ## ✨ Key Features